Daisetsuzan National Park 大雪山

 The scenery here is wild and spectacular, a trekker's delight that includes expansive valleys, natural hot springs, rivers, and wildflowers, not to mention the fauna.
 There are several onsen resorts from which to start your explorations.
 Plenty of options for watersports are available in the warmer months.

-- Going to the green marsh of Daisetsuzan Kogen Onsen hot springs
+- Going to the green marsh of Daisetsu Kogen Onsen

 - Walking along the Ginsendai hiking trail during autumn